Matthew Guy

-Background
+Early life

-Guy lives in Templestowe, and is married with three children.
-Guy met his wife while he was serving as chief of staff to the then opposition leader, Denis Napthine.
-He is of Ukrainian descent; his maternal grandparents left the Soviet Union in 1949.
-He has a Bachelor of Arts in politics and history from La Trobe University and has completed postgraduate studies in Ukrainian language and culture at Monash University.
-Guy is a Christian, and in his maiden speech to Parliament stated that he attended Scots' Church, Melbourne.
+Guy was born on 6 March 1974 in Greensborough, Victoria.

-Early career
+He is of Ukrainian descent on his maternal side; his mother was born in the Kharkiv region of Ukraine and arrived in Australia in 1949 with her parents as displaced persons.

-Prior to entering parliament, Guy was a ministerial adviser to Liberal Premier Jeff Kennett and to the Assistant Federal Treasurer, Senator Rod Kemp.
-He was also the chief of staff to Denis Napthine during his period as opposition leader.
+Guy has a Bachelor of Arts in politics and history from La Trobe University and completed postgraduate studies in Ukrainian language and culture at Monash University.
+According to a 2013 Herald-Sun profile, he "speaks Ukrainian, has visited relatives in the country many times and is a proud and active member of Melbourne's Ukrainian community".

-He has also worked for the Victorian Farmers Federation and for the Australian Securities and Investments Commission and is a member of the St Kilda Saints, the South Sydney Rabbitohs, Radio 3RRR and the National Trust of Victoria.
+After leaving university, Guy worked as director of research in the office of Victorian premier Jeff Kennett from 1997 to 1999.
+He also worked briefly as media adviser to Senator Rod Kemp, before returning to state politics as chief of staff to opposition leader Denis Napthine from 1999 to 2002.
+In 2003, Guy joined the Victorian Farmers Federation as marketing and communications manager.
+He moved to the Australian Securities and Investments Commission (ASIC) in 2004 as government relations manager.

 Political career

-Guy was the Liberal candidate for Yan Yean in the 2002 Victorian state election but was not elected.
+Guy joined the Liberal Party in 1990.
+He was the Liberal candidate for Yan Yean in the 2002 Victorian state election but was not elected.
 At the 2006 Victorian state election he succeeded as the top candidate on the Liberal ticket for the Northern Metropolitan Region in the Victorian Upper House, after which he was soon appointed as Shadow Minister for Planning.
-Prior to the Brumby government's abortion law reform bill passing the parliament, Guy stated that it would be a sad day if the bill became law.
+Prior to the Brumby government's abortion law reform bill passing the parliament, Guy stated that it would be a sad day if the bill became law which he voted against.